SAP/jenkins-library/documentation/docs/index.md

 # Project "Piper" User Documentation

+Easily set up continuous delivery in your software development using SAP technologies.
 Continuous delivery is a method to develop software with short feedback cycles.
 It is applicable to projects both on the SAP Business Technology Platform (BTP) and on SAP on-premise platforms.
 SAP implements tooling for continuous delivery in project "Piper".
-The goal of project "Piper" is to substantially ease setting up continuous delivery in your software development cycles using SAP technologies.

 ## What you get

 To get started with project "Piper", you can choose from the following offerings:

-* A set of predefined pipelines that build, test, and deploy your code changes.
+* A set of predefined pipelines that build, test, and deploy your code changes

 You can choose between the following use cases:
   * [ABAP Environment Pipeline](pipelines/abapEnvironment/introduction/)
   * [General Purpose Pipeline](stages/introduction/)
 * [A shared library][piper-library] that contains reusable step implementations, which enable you to customize the  preconfigured pipelines or to build your own ones, if necessary
-* A standalone [command line utility](cli) for Linux and a [GitHub Action](https://github.com/SAP/project-piper-action).
+* A standalone [command line utility](cli) for Linux and a [GitHub Action](https://github.com/SAP/project-piper-action)

-  Note: This version is still in early development and might not contain all the features of the Jenkins library yet.
+ **Note:** This version is still in early development and might not contain all features of the Jenkins library, yet.
 Feel free to use it and [provide feedback](https://github.com/SAP/jenkins-library/issues).
 * A set of [Docker images][devops-docker-images] to easily set up a CI/CD environment using sophisticated life-cycle management

 To find out which offering is right for you, we recommend you to look at the preconfigured pipelines first.
 In most cases,  you don't need to build your own pipelines - you can use the ready-made ones and adapt them according to your needs, if necessary.